-We're all fixated on a COVID-19 vaccine to control the pandemic shaking the world.
-But remember that there are more than a dozen of other vaccines already out there that can protect both children and adults from a long list of worrisome illnesses.
+We've all (understandably) been fixated on the COVID-19 vaccine these past few years.
+But remember there are more than a dozen other vaccines already out there that can protect both children and adults from a long list of worrisome illnesses.

 Video of the Day